williambhs/vault/CS/Java/02 - DS - O - Array.md

 Arrays.equals(Object[] a, Object[] b) - also pretty self explanatory.
 Returns true if the given two arrays are equivalent.

 Arrays.copyOf(Object[] a, int val) - creates a new array with contents of a and length val.
 If the copy has a greater length than the original, the

+Arrays.asList(Object[] a) - converts the array into a list.
+Note that this does not work with wrapper classes like Integers because they're primitives as opposed to objects.
+This means .asList will work on strings, but not ints.
+Here is an example how you would use asList:

+public boolean containsDuplicate(String[] arr)
+{
+     ArrayList< String > temp = new ArrayList<>(Arrays.asList(arr));
+}